patounder/genetic-programming/README.md

 # genetic-programming
-genetic programmin

 Is a artificial intelligence's algorithm implementation based en evolutonary algoritm.
 Use a Domain Specific Language (DSL) based in Scheme Languaje, functional programming even though also contain programming OO.